ASLaskin/noteNectar/README.md

    - Copy `.env.example` to `.env` and fill in your database URL and authentication provider details.

-5. Migrate scheme to DB `npx prisma db push` for MingoDB or `npx prisma migrate dev` for MySQL.
+5. Migrate scheme to DB `npx prisma db push` for MongoDB or `npx prisma migrate dev` for MySQL.

 6. Run the development server: